LukeYoung3000/LSY-Genisys/README.md

 ## Limitations
-- UDP only (RS232 and TCP to be designed)
 - Genisys Slave/Server only (Genisys Master/Client to be designed)
 - CRC checksums are not currently validated (They can be anything and still pass)
 - LSY::DataFrame objects are not currently thread safe.
 These objects will be used by the Genisys lib and by user code, so they should be thread safe.